Cooloongup

 Cooloongup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooloongup's dwelling structures, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 90.5% houses and 9.6% other dwellings.
+Cooloongup's dwelling structure, as per the latest Census, comprised 93.4% houses and 6.6% other dwellings.
+In comparison, Perth metro had 77.8% houses and 22.1% other dwellings.
 Home ownership in Cooloongup was at 33.0%, with mortgaged dwellings at 41.1% and rented ones at 25.9%.
-The median monthly mortgage repayment in the area was $1,300, lower than Perth metro's average of $1,733.
-Median weekly rent in Cooloongup was recorded at $300, compared to Perth metro's $330.
-Nationally, Cooloongup's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, below Perth metro's average of $1,907.
+Median weekly rent in Cooloongup was $300, compared to Perth metro's $350.
+Nationally, Cooloongup's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing